Orthokeratology For Adults | The Safer Alternative To LASIK

 Ortho-k is also an excellent option for those not eligible for laser surgery, such as people with very thin or irregular corneas, dry eyes, unstable vision, or high refractive error.
 People who don’t want the hassle of day-time contacts, such as athletes or workers exposed to gusty winds, should consider ortho-k as a long-term vision solution.

 Furthermore, ortho-k is completely reversible, meaning, you simply stop using them and go back to wearing your corrective lenses.
 If you stop wearing the ortho-k lenses, the cornea will revert back to its original shape.
 Laser surgery, on the other hand, permanently removes a portion of the cornea.

 Though more expensive than traditional contact lenses, ortho-k is a cheaper option than corrective laser surgery.
 These custom lenses provide clear vision throughout the waking hours without changing the integrity or quality of the cornea (as opposed to corrective laser surgery).
 Furthermore, with refractive surgeries, one may require follow-up surgery, which brings yet more potential risks and costs.

 As mentioned above, Ortho-k lenses are also an excellent option for sports-enthusiasts or athletes as all-day clear vision removes the need to wear any prescription glasses (which may get broken during play) or contacts, that can be at times irritating to the eyes.

 Let us help you explore a safer, surgery-free alternative, by providing you with clear vision without the need for daytime contact lenses or glasses.
 If you would like to have an initial consultation or simply receive more information, contact the Giddens Optometry to book your appointment today.

-Dr. Andrea Kozma and Dr. Stephanie Britton serves patients in Georgetown, Limehouse, Acton, Halton Hills, and throughout Ontario.
+Dr. Andrea Kozma and Dr. Brandon Pham serves patients in Georgetown, Limehouse, Acton, Halton Hills, and throughout Ontario.